denten-books/plain-text/4-screen.md

 # Chapter 4: Literature Down to a Pixel

-The screen has this one major peculiarity: it refreshes itself multiple times per second.
-Thus even those shapes that appear to stand still on the screen move in the realm beyond the threshold of human perception.
-We are vaguely aware of this movement: it is commonly visible when a screen appears on another screen, as it does in documentary films that show someone in the process of typing at the computer terminal or watching television.
-The difference in the flicker rates between the projector showing the image and the projector "in the frame" is what produces the characteristic horizontal interference pattern.
-Such glitches give us a glimpse into the nature of the simulation.
-Movement is key to understanding the mechanics of cinema, but what does it mean to perceive seemingly static words against the background of a fundamentally dynamic medium?
-Instead of a static and immutable sign etched in stone or on paper we observe the sign in motion.
-To refer to the "illusion" of digital textuality is therefore to identify the dynamic property of projection.
-To place text on the screen is to bring it closer to the moving image.
+Screens have one major peculiarity: they refresh themselves multiple times per second.
+Even those shapes that appear to stand still on them continuously move at a speed beyond the threshold of human perception.
+We are vaguely aware of this movement: it is commonly visible when a screen appears on another screen, as it does in documentary films that show someone typing at a computer terminal or watching television.
+The difference in flicker rates between the projector showing the image and the projector "in the frame" is what produces the characteristic horizontal interference pattern.
+Such glitches give us a glimpse into the nature of simulation.

+The sign is no longer immutable, as if etched in stone.
+Rather, we observe it in motion.
+The "illusion" of digital textuality is a consequence of the dynamic property of projection.
+To place texts on a screen is to bring them closer to the moving image.
+What does it mean to perceive seemingly static words through a fundamentally dynamic medium?
 What happens to literature that takes place on cinema screens?

+In previous chapters, we have encountered the shape of the conduit: keyboards, screens, storage.
+In this chapter, a short meditation on the digital commonplaces in popular culture precedes two case studies, one from the material history of telegraphy and the other from the history of modern display technology.
+Archival material---patents, blueprints, phenomenological accounts from the early history of word processing---will be brought to bear on a debate concerning the nature of digital representation and perception in the philosophy of aesthetics.

-In this chapter I would like to pose the question of the digital, a descriptor everywhere now yet so poorly felt and understood.
-One intuits it has something to do with numbers or fingers, but something more is always at stake in the distinction between digital and analog categories.
-That something---a remainder, a trace---comes into focus here, through a series of case studies that give us an opportunity to test our theoretical intuitions against the material realities of digital representation.
-I advance, as always, a materialist, computational poetics, which foregrounds a thick description of the device from which theoretical insight can emanate.
-Following the methodological principle of entanglement between theory and practice, the chapter engages with the elemental particulates of two primal conduits: electric ether and liquid crystal, the media behind the telegraph and the liquid crystal display (LCD).
+I will question the term "digital," a descriptor everywhere now used yet so poorly felt and understood.
+One intuits that it has something to do with numbers or fingers, but something more is always at stake in its distinction from analog.
+That something---a remainder, a trace---will be my focus here.
+Through a series of case studies that test our theoretical intuitions against the material realities of digital representation, I will advance, as always, a materialist, computational poetics, which foregrounds a thick description of the device.
+The chapter will engage with the elemental particulates of two primal media conduits: electric ether and liquid crystal, the media behind the telegraph and the liquid crystal display (LCD).

-Further, I am concerned with a phenomenological description of human perception.
-The goal is to disturb the comfort and the congruity between the organ and the device.
+I am also concerned with a phenomenological description of human perception.
+My goal is to disturb the comfort and congruity between organ and device.
 The two mold and reshape each other.
-They enter into a dialectic that must be disturbed for understanding to take place.
-The nature of "digital" experience, as I argue, initially appears to be an intrinsic property of the medium.
-Under closer examination, it rather turns out to be a political construct that lays claims on the body, structuring the physical affordances of communication.
+This dialectic must be disturbed for understanding to take place.
+The nature of "digital" experience might appear to be an intrinsic property of the medium.
+But, under closer examination, as I argue, it reveals itself as a political construct that lays claims on the body, structuring the physical affordances of communication.
 The change of the *medium* from paper to pixel entails a series of corresponding changes in the *mode* of perception.
 The projection "attunes" the viewer to the message.
 By attunement I mean something analogous to what Marcel Mauss calls the "techniques of the body" [@mauss_techniques_2006, 78], the way in which we sit for example: the position of the hands, the head, or the movement of the eyes.
-The mode structures apprehension.
-It answers the how of perception.
+Attunement structures apprehension.
+It answers the "how" of perception.

-It would be a mistake to conflate the medium with the message, in this context.
+It would be wrong to conflate the medium with the message in this context.
 At stake in the digital--analog divide is rather the reader's ability to do something with the text.
-I suggest that throughout this chapter we restrict the use of the word "medium" to identify more narrowly the physical conduit of representation.[^ln3-oed] Thus the medium of painting is paint and canvas, where the medium of books is paper and ink.
-The distinction will help our language remain somewhat more precise than colloquial use, particularly as we consider the more complicated and interested edge cases.
+Throughout this chapter I will use the word "medium" to narrowly identify the physical conduits of representation.[^ln3-oed] Thus the medium of painting is paint and canvas; the medium of books is paper and ink.
+The gained precision in terms will help later, when I consider more complicated and interested edge cases.

 A change in medium often implies a corresponding change in the *mode* of perception.
-For example, at some level of music production the making of classical music may involve a family of brass woodwind instruments, shaped to move and vibrate air.
-Brass, wood, wind, and air all sound like reasonable candidates for the media through which sound and vibration will travel to reach a listener's ear.
-The *mode* of music appreciation is listening, which involves a set of conventional cultural
-techniques: the way one buys tickets, (the fact that that there are tickets!), the way one dresses and behaves at a concert.
+At some level of music production, for example, classical music may involve a family of brass woodwind instruments, shaped to move and vibrate air.
+Brass, wood, wind, and air are all reasonable *media* through which sound and vibration can travel to a listener's ear.
+The *mode* of music appreciation is listening, which involves a set of conventional cultural techniques: the buying tickets, the fact that that there are tickets, dress code and proper comportment at a concert.
 A person from the deaf community may use other modes of listening, like leaning against sound amplifying speakers or touching the woodwind.

-Yet at another stage of music production, the making of classical music will involve sheet music.
-A whole system of music distribution is built around the printing and the circulation of music media in the form paper and ink documents.
+Yet at another stage of music production, classical music involves notation.
+A whole system of distribution is built around the printing and circulation of sheet music.
 The modality of reading sheet music, as opposed to listening, requires a completely different grammar of body postures.
-It engages different practices and different cultural and financial institutions from listening.
+It engages different practices and different cultural and financial institutions.

-A confusion enters the conversation when we conflate the modality of the information (music, image, text) with the physical channel of its transmission (air, liquid crystal, paper).
-Modality is what determines the message to a much greater extent the medium.
+We confuse the conversation when we conflate the modality of information (music, image, text) with the physical channel of its transmission (air, liquid crystal, paper).
+Modality determines the message to a much greater extent than the medium.
 In fact, in most communication systems the medium serves as a relatively neutral conduit.
-In this way, one can use a violin to transmit a concerto or to transmit a secret message.
-The medium remains the same, where the mode of understanding or appreciating the quality of what is being transmitted changes.
-To decode a secret message played by a violin, the listener has to listen in a different way from that of listening to music.
-The modality attunes the listener.
-It suggests specific ways of listening, where air, wood, and strings remain agnostic to the information being transmitted.
+One can use a violin to transmit a concerto, or a secret message.
+The medium remains the same, whereas the mode of apprehension changes.
+To decode a secret message played by a violin, the listeners might have to attune themselves to a different pitch.
+The modality in short shapes the act of listening, where air, wood, and strings remain agnostic to the information being transmitted.

-Initially, we must simply know how to perceive: to look, to smell, or to listen.
-The modality tells us "the register" of the message.
-Where to look for it and how to identify its signifying elements.
-In refined arts it goes further to more strictly govern the techniques of the body: you must neither speak nor cough during a classical recital, for example.
+Initially, we must know how to perceive using the right senses: when to look, smell, or listen.
+The modality further contains the message's "register," which shows us how to identify its signifying elements.
+In refined arts it goes further to govern bodily technique: one must neither speak nor cough during a classical recital, for example.
 One can look at but not touch artwork in a museum.
-As these examples show, the modality of communication ultimately demands corporal compliance.
-For this reason, the change in modalities must always be perceived as a claim on the body.
-In this lies the starkest difference between analog and digital media.
+The modality of communication ultimately demands corporal compliance; it is a claim on the body.
+Therein lies the starkest difference between analog and digital media.
 The shift from one to the other affects not the message but the mode of perception.
 It is as if someone has asked you to read a book or to watch a film in a stranger's armchair.
-It feels off in a way that is difficult to explain.
-The mode of digital perception similarly contorts the body into new and unfamiliar shapes, which give discomfort.
-Something happens as digital media subsume their analog counterparts.
+It feels "off" in a way that is difficult to explain.

+The mode of digital perception similarly contorts the body into new and unfamiliar shapes, which often give discomfort.
+Something happens when digital media subsume their analog counterparts.
 But what is it?
-In previous chapters, we have encountered the shape of the conduit: keyboards, screens, storage.
-In this chapter, a short meditation on the digital commonplaces in popular culture precedes two case studies, one from the material history of telegraphy and the other from the history of modern display technology.
-Archival material---patents, blueprints, phenomenological accounts from the early history of word processing---will be brought to bear on a debate concerning the nature of digital representation and perception in the philosophy of aesthetics.

 ## Digital Wake (My Two Terminators)